daminebenq/bbb-puppeteer/autotest011/README.md

 This script generates the log file `puppeteer01.out` and `puppeteer02.out` and the Metrics in `metrics01.json` and `metrics02.json` file.

+## IMPORTANT NOTE

+To run this test, you should make sure that you have the audio dictation mode enabled in your `settings.yml` file; So let's make sure you have it enabled first.

+Go to your BBB server terminal and execute this:
+`locate settings.yml`

+Once done, proceed editing the settings file:
+`nano /root/dev/bigbluebutton/bigbluebutton-html5/private/config/settings.yml`

+CTRL+W and try to find: `enableDictation`

+Set it to `true` save and exit the file, or if it's already set to `true` just CTRL+X.

+Next, restart your HTML5 service: `sudo systemctl restart bbb-html5`

 ## Running

 To run, execute `./autotest011/run.sh -u *URL* -d *TIMELIMIT_MINUTES*`